-Take each day as it comes, tomorrow will be different and you’ll have a whole new 24 hours to live again, in the best way it suits you!
+Take each day as it comes, tomorrow will be different and you’ll have a whole new 24 hours to live again - in the best way that suits you!

 Please note, the nature of this article is speculative.
 We cannot guarantee that the scenarios, opinions and experiences described within will be true for everyone.